 I use computers to make music.
 Often this involves writing software to get the sounds I’m after.
-For a while I’ve been focusing on playing improvised music with my AudioMulch software.
+Lately I’ve been focusing on performing improvised music with my AudioMulch software.

 In July 2005 I performed two concerts at the REV (Real, Electronic, Virtual) festival in Brisbane.
-This is a recording of the whole 40 minute improvisation from the second concert.
+This recording is the whole 40 minute improvisation from the second concert.
 Most of the sounds are generated in real time with AudioMulch.
 I’m also processing some recordings, including one of me playing piano.

 You can check out my remix of Plink’s “Mary Antonita” on their myspace page